slowernews/slowernews/README.md

 ### Colophon

-Hand coded SPA - with no JS - and statically hosted at Netlify from a Github repository.
+Hand coded - with no JS - and statically hosted at Netlify from a Github repository.
 Tufte CSS (adapted).
 No images, no tracking (GDPR friendly analytics with Goatcounter) and no bloat.
-Ok, I use non-standard fonts but web design is mostly typography.
+Ok, it uses non-standard fonts but web design is mostly typography.

 ---
 <sup>Notes:</sup><br>
-<sup><a name="footnote1">1</a> - Western culture (European flavour), essencialism, centrism, agnosticism and I'm male. [↩](#refnote1)</sup><br>
+<sup><a name="footnote1">1</a> - Western culture (European flavour), loose minimalism, centrism, agnosticism and I'm male. [↩](#refnote1)</sup><br>
 <sup><a name="footnote2">2</a> - New links have a different color. [↩](#refnote2)</sup><br>
 <sup><a name="footnote3">3</a> - Specific Slower News that I would like to read but I don't have the time (nor the knowledge) to curate: on Javascript, on Clojure, on Front-end, on Python, on Architecture, on Space exploration, on Robotics, on European Union, on Poland, on Russia, on Music, on Maths, on Arts, on Photography, on Investment ... [↩](#refnote3)</sup>